 Automobile travel is evolving fast.
 Transportation network companies (TNCs) like Lyft and Uber are already changing driving behavior and car ownership, and soon we'll be surfing the oncoming wave of autonomous vehicles (AVs).
-A growing body of research is exploring the...Read more
+A growing...Read more

 It can be expected that automated vehicles and human-driven vehicles will coexist in the transportation network for quite some time.
 In order to support various traffic control tasks it is critical to develop a reliable model to understand the real-time traffic patterns in this mixed environment.
 A new report from the National Institute for Transportation and Communities (NITC) contributes three new tools to help planners model freeway traffic with both connected automated vehicles (CAVs) and human-driven vehicles (HVs).

 The project was led by Xianfeng (Terry)...Read more

 Miss the webinar or want a look back?